China's LME entry to boost more than harm traders

 LONDON A bastion of old London trading will meet a new global economic force next year when the London Metal Exchange is expected to admit a top Chinese bank, and for LME traders the benefits of an enlarged market are likely to outweigh share lost to the newcomer.

-The Bank of China International BOCI.L, the investment banking subsidiary of Bank of China Ltd BOC.L (601988.SS) (3988.HK), expects to get approval for membership of the LME by the end of the first quarter at the latest, an industry source said.
+The Bank of China International (BOCI), the investment banking subsidiary of Bank of China Ltd (BOC) (601988.SS) (3988.HK), expects to get approval for membership of the LME by the end of the first quarter at the latest, an industry source said.

-Some LME traders are worried that existing business with Chinese customers will be channelled through BOCI.
+Some LME traders are worried that existing business with Chinese customers will be channeled through BOCI.

 BOCI could concentrate trade with inland Chinese companies into its portfolio.
 A futures manager for a large state-owned metals firm in China indeed said the company would be keen to do business on the LME through the bank.